nuxt/docs/de/api/context.md

 ---
 title: "API: The Context"
 description: The `context` provides additional objects/params from Nuxt not traditionally available to Vue components.
-The `context` is available in special nuxt lifecycle areas like `asyncData`, `plugins`, 'middlewares', 'modules', and 'store/nuxtServerInit`.
+The `context` is available in special nuxt lifecycle areas like `asyncData`, `plugins`, `middlewares`, `modules`, and `store/nuxtServerInit`.
 ---

 ## Context